-Republicans claim voter fraud is an issue, but investigations have proven them wrong time and again.
+Republican secretary of state candidates nationwide are running campaigns based on voter fraud claims that investigations have proven wrong time and again.
 (File photo by David McNew/Getty Images)

 “Not only have plaintiffs failed to allege a substantial risk of voter fraud, the State of Nevada has its own mechanisms for deterring and prosecuting voter fraud.”